 - Calls impersonating a grandchild or other family member in trouble

 - Scammers posing as Medicare or health care providers saying seniors need to purchase a replacement card

 Generally, a quick and easy way to spot a scam is recognizing how you’re being asked to send money.
 If they insist you can only pay by putting money on a gift or cash card or by wiring money, that is a scam attempt.

 Do you have a senior family member in Rapid City, SD who may be at risk for falling victim to scams?
-Contact us today to learn more about how senior caregivers can keep your loved ones secure at home.
+Call us today at (605) 277-1870 to learn more about how our senior caregivers can keep your loved one secure at home.